Homebase: History

+Sainsbury's ownership

-Homebase was founded by the supermarket chain Sainsbury's and Belgian retailer GB-Inno-BM in 1979, as Sainsbury's Homebase.
+Homebase's concept was created by the supermarket chain Sainsbury's and Belgian retailer GB-Inno-BM in 1979.
 The goal was to bring a supermarket style layout to the British Do It Yourself (DIY) market.
-The first store was in Croydon, opening on 3 March 1981, located on the Purley Way.
+The first actual store was in Croydon, opening on 3 March 1981, located on Purley Way, originally as Sainsbury's Homebase.

+Early in its history, Homebase used its Sainsbury's experience to move into using central warehouses from which to deliver its stock.
+By the 1990s, it was receiving the vast majority of its stock into central warehouses, then delivering it to stores.

 Homebase tripled in size in January 1995, when Sainsbury's bought rival store group Texas Homecare from Ladbrokes.
 These stores were rebranded and converted to the Homebase format, beginning in February 1996, with the store in Longwell Green, Bristol.
 The transformation was completed by 1999.

 By the time of the purchase, Texas had staff totalling 11,600, and Homebase had 4,500.

 In October 1999, Sainsbury's bought Hampden Group, the franchisee of ten Homebase stores in Ireland.

+From 1999, Homebase used former Men Behaving Badly couple Neil Morrissey and Leslie Ash as a couple.
+Morrissey and Ash were the face of the brand for six years, until March 2005.

 In August 2000, the former chief executive of Texas Homecare, Ron Trenter, made an ultimately unsuccessful bid for Homebase.
 In September 2000, Focus Do It All considered acquiring Homebase, but instead decided to acquire Great Mills.
 The next month, Home Depot joined the race to acquire Homebase, but was not successful.

+Schroder Ventures ownership

 On 22 December 2000, Sainsbury's sold the Homebase chain in a two-part deal worth £969 million: in March 2001, the sale of the chain of 283 stores to venture capitalist Schroder Ventures generated £750 million, and the sale of 28 development sites to Kingfisher plc, parent of Homebase rival B&Q, generated £219 million.
 At the time, the chain had 13% of the market in the United Kingdom, with 283 stores and 17,000 employees, behind B&Q and Focus Do It All.

-Home Retail Group ownership
+Argos / Home Retail Group ownership

-In November 2002, Homebase was sold again, this time to GUS plc (formerly Great Universal Stores plc) for £900 million, where it became part of Argos Retail Group (ARG).
-In October 2006, GUS completed a demerger of its remaining two businesses, Experian and ARG.
-ARG was renamed Home Retail Group, within which Homebase operated until 27 February 2016.
+In November 2002, Homebase was sold to Argos Retail Group (ARG), a subsidiary of GUS plc, for £900 million.
+In October 2006, GUS demerged Experian and renamed Argos Retail Group to Home Retail Group.

+In March 2005, Homebase launched a series of new television advertisements created by AMV BBDO, featuring the new slogan "Make a house a home."
+From 2005 to 2008, these adverts used the song "Love Machine" by Girls Aloud.
+From 2007 to 2008, "Orinoco Flow" by Enya was used.
+From 2009 to 2013, "Young Folks" by Peter Bjorn and John featuring Victoria Bergsman was used.